How To Become an Ultrasound Technician

 These are the top 5 earning states in the field:

-* Salary information based on May 2023 Occupational Employment Statistics (OES) Survey for Diagnostic Medical Sonographers, OCC Code 29-2032, BLS.
+* Salary data sourced from the May 2024 Occupational Employment Statistics (OES) Survey by the U.S. Bureau of Labor Statistics (BLS) for Diagnostic Medical Sonographers, SOC Code 29-2032.

 How to Become an Ultrasound Technician